Dr Kevin Coward

 - Tutor (Divisional Skills Training Programme)

 I graduated from the University of Stirling (Scotland) with a Bachelors degree in Biological Science and a PhD in Reproductive Physiology and Endocrinology.
-Since leaving Scotland in 1994, my research has predominantly involved pharmacological, physiological and molecular aspects of both male and female reproduction utilizing a variety of biochemical and molecular approaches.
+Since leaving Scotland in 1994, my research has predominantly involved pharmacological, physiological and molecular aspects of both male and female reproduction utilising a variety of biochemical and molecular approaches.
 I have held post-doctoral positions at Brunel University, Queen Mary University London, Imperial College London, and University College London.
-In 2002, I moved to the Department of Pharmacology in Oxford, and in 2008 joined the Nuffield Department of Obstetrics and Gynaecology as Director of the MSc in Clinical Embryology.
+In 2002, I moved to the Department of Pharmacology in Oxford, and in 2008 joined the Nuffield Department of Women's and Reproductive Health (NDWRH) as Director of the MSc in Clinical Embryology.
 I am a member of the British Fertility Society, the Society for Reproduction and Fertility, the British Andrology Society, and the Royal Microscopy Society.
 I have acted as Senior Editor for four academic book volumes.

 I have a keen interest in the pedagogy of teaching and student learning.
 I hold a Postgraduate Diploma in Learning & Teaching in Higher Education (PGDipLATHE) from the Department of Education, University of Oxford.
 I gained Fellowship of the Higher Education Academy in 2011 and was promoted to Senior Fellowship in 2016.
 I also hold Chartered Science Teacher Status with the Royal Society of Biology.